rehierl/node-tree-outliner/1-1-4-node-trees/1-0-core-definitions.md

 # Node tree definitions

 * a summary of standard and non-standard definitions
-* the focus here is on directed rooted trees of nodes
+* the focus here is on directed rooted node trees
 * aka. arborescence, out-tree

 <!-- ======================================================================= -->